kairichard/kairichardkoenig.de/content/blog/deploy-terraform-remote-state-with-github-action/index.md

 {{< / highlight >}}

 The line `always_run = "${timestamp()}"` forces terraform to always execute this block.
-We are going to use this fact to update our `server` on each commit with github actions.
+We are going to use this fact to update our `server` on each commit with Github Actions.

-#### Step 4 - Create a repository and CI in github
+#### Step 4 - Create a repository and CI in Github

-Next we want to automate the execution on each `git push` using github actions.
+Next we want to automate the execution on each `git push` using Github Actions.
 But first we need create the actual repository and the necessary secrets under the settings tab.
 First `TF_VAR_do_token` which should hold your digital ocean token.
-And second we are going to need the terraform token for your workspace.
+And second we are going to need the Terraform token for your workspace.
 Grab it with and put in a secret named `TF_TOKEN`.

 {{< highlight bash >}}